Tejo0507/expense_study_helper/README.md

 # Smart Expense Categorizer & Study Plan Generator

-This project is a Streamlit-based web app combining two intelligent modules designed to make daily life easier and more organized.
+This project is a Streamlit app using ML techniques like sentence embeddings and logistic regression for smart expense categorization and personalized study planning.

 ## Features